-VeriFast [Jacobs et al. 2011] is a tool for deductive verification of sequential and concurrent programs, based on separation logic [Reynolds 2002].
-To specify and verify finegrained concurrent algorithms, VeriFast employs fractional permissions and a form of (non-compositional) first-class auxiliary state [Jacobs and Piessens 2011].
-VeriFast has been recently extended with Rely/Guarantee reasoning [Smans et al. 2014], although, without a possibility to compose resources.
-To the best of our knowledge, soundness of VeriFast core has been formally proved only partially [Vogels 2012].
+VeriFast [24] is a tool for deductive verification of sequential and concurrent C and Java programs, based on separation logic [45].
+To specify and verify fine-grained concurrent algorithms, VeriFast employs fractional permissions [3] and a form of first-class auxiliary code [23], enabling manipulation of (non-compositional) auxiliary state.
+VeriFast has been recently extended with Rely/Guarantee reasoning [49], although, without a possibility to compose resources.
+To the best of our knowledge, soundness of VeriFast core has been formally proved only partially [56].

-Rely-Guarantee references (RGREFs) by Gordon [2014] are a mechanism to prove transition invariants of concurrent data structures.
-While the language of RGREFs is implemented as a Coq DSL, the system's soundness is proved by hand using the Views framework [Dinsdale-Young et al. 2013].
+Rely-Guarantee references (RGREFs) by Gordon [19] are a mechanism to prove transition invariants of concurrent data structures.
+While the language of RGREFs is implemented as an axiomatized Coq DSL, the system's soundness is proved by hand using the Views framework [13].
 Since RGREFs focuses on correctness of data structures wrt. specific protocols and doesn't provide auxiliary state, it's unclear how to employ it for client-side reasoning.

-Future work.
-In the future, we plan to augment FCSL with the program extraction mechanism [Letouzey 2008] and implement proof automation for stability-related facts via lemma overloading [Gonthier et al. 2011].
+Future work In the future, we plan to augment FCSL with the program extraction mechanism [32] and implement proof automation for stability-related facts via lemma overloading [18].
 Due to the limitations of Coq's model wrt. impredicativity, at this moment, FCSL doesn't support higher-order heaps (i.e., the possibility to reason about arbitrary storable effectful procedures).
-While programs requiring this feature are rare, we hope that it will be possible to encode and verify the characteristic ones, once the development is migrated to Coq 8.5, featuring universe polymorphism [Sozeau and Tabareau 2014].
+While programs requiring this feature are rare, we hope that it will be possible to encode and verify the characteristic ones, once the development is migrated to Coq 8.5, featuring universe polymorphism [50].